Friesenrath

 a rebuilt drinking water supply with a stone trough and a slaughter site, a milepost and the old school at the center.

 History

 Probably there stood on the territory of the village a Roman Watchtower, as suggested by several findings.

 The first mention was made on 10 November 1334 as the original name Vreyssenroide.

 During the French occupation it belonged to the Mairie Walheim, and later to the municipality in the district of Aachen Walheim.

 In 1914 the first school was built in Friesenrath, 1926 the castle Friesenrath.

 The Chapel of St. Bernhard was built in 1939 to plans by the Aachen architect Peter Salm and inaugurated.

-Together with several other municipalities, Friesenrath belonged since 1 January 1972 to the city of Aachen.
+Together with several other municipalities, Friesenrath has been in the city of Aachen since 1 January 1972.